 Protecting the plant from further damage is crucial, so cutting off damaged leaves is considered compulsory.

 How to Propagate Paper Bush

 Cut a short length of the woody stem and put it into well-drained, moist soil in a cool area.

 After a few weeks, new roots will sprout and become a new plant.

 Both softwood cuttings and hardwood cuttings are used for propagating the paperbush.

 Paper Bush Pests and Diseases

-Apart from this, the plant is relatively easy-going.
+Apart from these, the plant is relatively easygoing.

 Edgeworthia Chrysantha Uses

-In addition to this, the bark’s fibers are also employed for creating a conventional Japanese paper, called “washi”.
+In addition, the bark’s fibers are also employed for creating a conventional Japanese paper called “washi.”